 Another example is also from a family’s “lawyer” or “immigration officer” for assistance in the application process.
 A fake e-mail from an official website is also plausible asking you to send documents and money.
 Please do remember not to send anyone money as most websites are usually dependent on membership fees rather than “endorsement fees.”

-I hope you find this article helpful and Avoid Au Pair Scams to Europe.
+I hope you find this article helpful and Avoid Au Pair Scams in Europe.
 PHP 20,000 is not a small amount, so you need to see if the agent or host family is authentic.
 There are also seminars (Country Familiarization Seminar) given by the CFO for Au Pairs, which is a requirement before leaving the country.
 You could check the experience of an in this article.
 Good luck!

 Are you on Pinterest?
 Pin these!